 Consequences of Leaders Who Lack Accountability

-Accountability is crucial to workplace success.
+Leadership accountability is crucial to workplace success.
 Without it, an organization can jeopardize its current and future goals.
 When leaders don’t deliver as expected, the company may encounter a variety of losses.
 The company may also incur expenses because they had to hire someone else to do the job or had to use additional resources in order to deliver the final product.

 Another inevitable consequence is that companies put their customer service on the line.
 Leaders who are not accountable for their actions, and in turn their consequences, can significantly impact the customer experience.
 Lack of accountability diminishes the level and quality of customer service.
 It also impacts how customers are treated, which can lead to negative reviews, dissatisfied customers, and shaken customer relationships.